rubocop/rubocop/manual/configuration.md

   EnabledByDefault: true
 ```

-All cops are then enabled by default, and only cops explicitly disabled
+All cops are then enabled by default.
+Only cops explicitly disabled
 using `Enabled: false` in user configuration files are enabled.

 #### Severity